Protohedgehog/open-research-glossary/glossary.md

 - ** Computational reproducibility -** when publishing computational findings, include details and access to the underlying code, data, and implementation.
 - ** Empirical reproducibility -** the reproduction of results to obtain &#39;verifiable facts&#39;, through improving existing communication standards and reporting.
 - ** Statistical reproducibility -** validating the statistical results, errors, and confidence measures in research.
 Also the statistical assessment of repeated results for validation purposes.([post from Victoria Stodden](http://edge.org/annual-question/2014/response/25340))
-- ** Loginwall -** the requirement to log in to a system in order to access content.
 - ** Shibboleth -** a single sign-in system for computer networks and services on the open Internet. ([Wikipedia](http://en.wikipedia.org/wiki/Shibboleth_(Internet2)))
 - ** Athens** - A sign-in system that provides access to library resources. ([Source](http://www.openathens.net/))
 - ** Symplectic -** A world-leading products and services company specialised in research information management.
 Their flagship system [Elements](http://symplectic.co.uk/products/elements/), is used by a number of the world&#39;s research institutions. ([Source](http://symplectic.co.uk/))